My comments entered as "Sharp:".

 "If, however, black defendant-white victim murders increase black representation on death row, and the bottom line is underrepresentation of blacks on death row, some race of defendant-race of victim combination must decrease it.
 The strongest candidate is the black defendant-black victim combination due to the evidence of prosecutorial reluctance to seek death in "black on black" cases."

 Sharp: Blume, et al, simply missed the data, here.
-Any death row population "imbalance" is based upon the fact that black on black murders are much less likely to be a capital murder than are black on white murders.
+Any death row population "imbalance" is based upon the fact that black on black murders are less likely to be a capital murder than are black on white murders.
 That is the explanation.
+It is not prosecutorial reluctance, but legal application.

 "Texas sentences murderers to death at a rate below the national mean."